programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 </div>

-Pandas has imported the different fields in the correct format: all are objects (which is what Pandas calls string/character data), except for `ALAND` and `AWATER` (which record the area of the county that is land and water in square meters), and `geometry` which is a special Geopandas datatype: *geometry*.
+Geopandas has imported the different fields in the correct format: all are `objects`, except for `ALAND` and `AWATER` (which record the area of the county that is land or water in square meters), and `geometry`, which is a special Geopandas data type.

-As noted above, Folium needs to have a a unique identifier for each county in the **counties** DF.
-The US Census bureau has [assigned numbers](https://www.census.gov/library/reference/code-lists/ansi.html) to each state (`STATEFP`) and county (`COUNTYFP`); these are combined into a five digit *Federal Information Processing Standard* (**FIPS**) code.
-In the above table, the FIPS column is called `GEOID`.
-The next cell will rename this column as **FIPS**; while not required, I find it easier to use the same column names in different tables if they contain the same data.
+The US Census bureau has [assigned numbers](https://www.census.gov/library/reference/code-lists/ansi.html) to each state (`STATEFP`) and county (`COUNTYFP`); these are combined into the five digit Federal Information Processing Standard (FIPS) county code (`GEOID` above).
+The next line of code will rename this column to **FIPS** – although this is not technically required, I find it easier to use the same column names in different tables if they contain the same data.

 ```python
 counties = counties.rename(columns={'GEOID':'FIPS'})
 ```

-The other column Folium needs is the `geometry` column.
-As can be seen in the `.sample()` output, each row of this column is `polygon` datatype, comprised of the set of latitude and longitude points that define the shape of a county.
+The second column which Folium needs is the `geometry` column.
+As can be seen in the `.sample()` output, each row of this column is of the `polygon` data type, comprised of the set of latitude and longitude points that define the shape of a county.

 Just for fun, pick a county you're familiar with and see what it looks like: